conduktor/conduktor-docs/docs/platform/troubleshooting/debugging.md

 title: Debugging
 description: How to debug Conduktor
 ---
-# Debug Conduktor
+# Conduktor Console Troubleshooting

 Conduktor Console Docker image runs on Ubuntu Linux.
 It runs multiple services in a single Docker container.
 These services are supervised by [supervisord](http://supervisord.org/).

-To troubleshoot the Console, we suggest you to go through the following steps.
+To troubleshoot the deployment of Conduktor Console, we suggest to go through the following steps:

 First, verify that the Console is up and running.
-Second, use our "**Platform Diagnostic**" tool to get an automatic diagnostic report about the Console and its components.
+Second, manually debug Conduktor Console, if this is possible.
-Third, manually debug Conduktor Console.
+Third, collect the logs from Conduktor Console, any relevent screenshots and potentially information from your browsers Developer Tools.
-And finally, consult the logs and send them to our support team if necessary.
+Finally, speak to our support team by logging into our support portal, see [here](https://support.conduktor.io/hc/en-gb/articles/17793235592721-How-to-login-to-Conduktor-s-Support-Portal-) where they will ask you for the logs and further information of your issue.

 Let's now see in details each step.